 Neeltje obtained her research master’s degree in Psychology - Cognitive Neuroscience from Leiden University in 2014 (cum laude).

 In September 2014 Neeltje started her PhD project supervised by Dr. Anna van Duijvenvoorde and Prof. Dr. Eveline Crone (Brain & Development Research Center).
 This project focused on decision-making under different types of risk across adolescence, using behavioral modelling, functional neuroimaging, and longitudinal structural neuroimaging.
 Neeltje defended her PhD thesis on February 14, 2019 (title: Risky business?
 Behavioral and neural mechanisms underlying risky decision-making in adolescents).

-Since June 2018 Neeltje works as a post-docoral researcher as part of the NeurolabNL consortium ('the academic workplace for brain, cognitive and behavioral research') where she studies neurobiological and neuropsychological contributions to antisocial behavior in adolescence.
-As part of this consortium she works at the Department of Child and Adolescent Psychiatry at the Amsterdam Medical Center (with Dr. Lucres Nauta-Jansen) and collaborates with the unit of Clinical and Neurodevelopmental Sciences at Leiden University (with Prof. Dr. Hanna Swaab).
+Since June 2018 Neeltje works as a post-doctoral researcher as part of the NeurolabNL consortium (Dutch Research Agenda) where she studies how neurobiological, psychological, and social factors give rise to antisocial behavior across adolescence.
+She works at the Department of Child and Adolescent Psychiatry at the Amsterdam Medical Center (with Dr. Lucres Nauta-Jansen) and collaborates with the unit of Clinical and Neurodevelopmental Sciences at Leiden University (with Prof. Dr. Hanna Swaab).

 No relevant ancillary activities